BestPear/e-commerce/server/README.md

 ## Credits
 The project owners are:
-- Anita (Ourania) Angelidou
+- Anita (Ourania) Angelidou,
 - Mohamed Asif Yousufi

+The project updated by:
+- Sofia Tachmatzidou,
+- Mehmet TOKGOZ